 The Princesses had gone viral!

-I spent several months after that enjoying seeing my work published in print and on the web.
+I spent several months and years after that enjoying seeing my work published in print and on the web.

-I was also recognized in the academic world and was often referenced in essays and dissertations.
+I have been recognized in the academic world and the work is often referenced in essays and dissertations.

 The project has since been included in text books and curriculums around the world.